Progress Monitoring and Curriculum-Based Measurement

 A practical guideline: review data every four weeks using the decision rule above.
 If two consecutive four-week reviews show a trend line below the goal line, the intervention needs changing.
 Document what was tried, what the data showed, and what the team decided.
 This documentation becomes part of the student's MTSS record and, if needed, their special education referral file.

-Direct Behaviour Rating (DBR) is the most practical tool for classroom teachers.
+Direct Behaviour Rating (DBR) is a practical tool for classroom teachers.
 After each lesson, the teacher rates the target behaviour on a simple scale (typically 1-5 or 1-10).
 Ratings take under thirty seconds and produce trend data that can be graphed alongside academic PM data.
-Research by Christ, Riley-Tillman, and Chafouleas (2009) demonstrated that DBR is both reliable and sensitive to change when used consistently.
+Christ, Riley-Tillman and Chafouleas (2009) describe DBR as a school-based method that combines direct observation with behaviour rating scales.

 For social-emotional goals, frequency counting works well.
 If a student's goal is to use a self-regulation strategy independently, count how many times they use it per day.
 If the goal is to reduce off-task behaviour, use momentary time sampling: at fixed intervals (every five minutes), note whether the student is on-task or off-task.
 This produces a percentage that can be tracked over time.